Co-op & Internship FAQ

 Not necessarily.
 Co-op Education offers flexible programs for students in all three academic divisions, and the co-op staff works with each student to design a work schedule that is appropriate for the student’s career goals.
 For example, Liberal Arts majors can do their co-ops during the summer or part time during the school year, while Business majors may choose to work a single academic semester.

-Can international students participate in co-op and internship opportunities?
+Can international students participate in co-op opportunities?

-How do I find internship and co-op positions?
+How do I find co-op positions?

 The Co-op Office staff will work with you individually to brainstorm different options and create a customized job search plan.
 The staff actively recruits companies and posts co-op and intern opportunities.
 Success in finding a position depends on your active participation in the process.